9-11 + 15

 I updated our headquarters by phone.
 I was standing in front of the window, watching the south tower, now half hidden by smoke.
 Amy was on one side of me, Erika Miller, a Nightly Business Report reporter, on the other.
 Suddenly we could see that something was happening to the tower.
 For want of a better word, it seemed to shimmer, to go out of focus.
 It took several seconds before the meaning of the strange scene registered, the tower was collapsing, dissolving it seemed, coming straight down.
 I pushed Amy and Erika out of my office into the newsroom in the center of the bureau, away from the windows.

 If the tower had fallen over to the south it would have landed on our building at 74 Trinity Place.
-As we know now, the building’s weight was carried by the steel shell, and as the structure holding the upper floors to the frame literally melted from the heat, the floors fell in one by one.
+As we know now, each tower’s weight was carried by the steel shell, and as the structure holding the upper floors to the frame literally melted from the heat, the floors fell in one by one.
 Many lives were probably saved because the building collapsed inward on itself, rather than falling over onto the surrounding buildings.

 The bright and sunny day turned into the pitch dark of night.
 Wave after wave of thick black smoke and debris roared past our building.
 It would seem to pause, get somewhat lighter, and then another wave would hit.
 The speculation is that secondary explosions accounted for that effect.
 I wondered if our 100 year old office building would hold.
 It did, but a fine layer of debris penetrated the old window frames and settled throughout.
 A smell like burning rubber filled the air.
 That smell would linger for many months.